MikhailProg/ws-tls-inet/README.md

 Local usage (that how test.sh and perf.sh works).

-Pass stdin data through a client and a server to cat, then cat returns data back through the server and the client to stdout.
+Pass stdin data through a client and a server to cat then cat returns data back through the server and the client to stdout.
 There are 2 pipes in forward and backward direction:

 ```
 $ PATH=$PATH:.